apteryxxyz/qwaroo/README.md

 Hello to whoever may be reading this, welcome to what is currently code named **Owenii**.

-Owenii is a site containing a bunch of guessing, statistics and fun browser baed games.
+Owenii is a site containing a bunch of guessing, statistics and fun browser based games.

 ## Repository Structure